rnb3ds/docs-site/docs/en/json/api-reference/functions/iterate.md

 Signature: `func ForeachFileWithPath(filePath, path string, fn func(key any, item *IterableValue) error, cfg ...Config) error`

-Loads JSON from a file and iterates by path.
+Loads JSON from a file and iterates at a given path.

 ```go
 // Iterate only the users array